skrooks/vim-settings/README.md

 ## Fonts

 Two of the included packages ([vim-airline] and [vim-devicons]) require a patched font to display correctly.
-You can grab one from [Nerd Fonts].
+You can grab one from [NerdFonts].
+Go to the GitHub page and check the Releases.
 Avoid the v2.0.0 fonts since they're not correctly recognized as monospace fonts.
-Install the desired font on your system.
-Go to the GitHub page and go to the Releases.
-Grab the desired font from the v1.2.0 release until v2.1.0 is ready.
+Grab the desired font from the v1.2.0 release until the fonts get fixed in v2.1.0.

 On Ubuntu, just add the font files to `~/.fonts`.
 Since I use nvim from terminal, I set the terminal's default font to the desired patched Nerd Font.